-St. Patrick’s Day is one of the most celebrated festivals and culture events in the world.
+St. Patrick’s Day is one of the most celebrated festivals and cultural events in the world.
 After having lived in Ireland, my life has been forever changed.
 One regret was that I hadn’t studied up more on the Irish culture before moving to Ireland.
 The Irish have an extremely rich culture and watching movies about Ireland can gift the whole Irish experience beyond green beer and shamrock headgear or catching beads at a St. Patty’s (Paddy’s) parade.
-Click here for 10 Family Friendly St. Patrick’s Day Ideas.
+This post is a list of the 21 Best Irish Movies to watch!
+Click here for 17 Irish Kid-Friendly Movies to Watch.

 #1 The Matchmaker: (1997) Rated R. Comical & romantic.
 Overall it didn’t receive the highest of ratings.
 Why I like it?
-It’s based on a real life Irish festival in Lisdoonvarna, Galway.
-The movie was mostly shot in and around the real location of the matchmaker festival in Roundstone, Galway.
+It’s based on a real-life Irish festival in Lisdoonvarna, County Clare.
+The movie was mostly shot in and around the real location of the matchmaker festival as well as in Roundstone, Galway.
 Trailer DVD

 #2 Leap Year: (2010) Rated PG.
 I have to confess that I absolutely love this film.
 It also didn’t receive great reviews, and I can understand via some of its clichés, cheesiness, and predictability.
 However, it’s an easy, clean, sweet movie to watch (can’t say that often about Irish movies) and had me laughing constantly.
 I also love it because I could relate with many, actually almost all, situations in the movie from my own experiences while living in Ireland.
 Trailer DVD